 Who Can Participate?
 You can join the Shift Work and Breast Cancer Risk Study if you match ALL of these MAIN categories:

 • You are a woman between 30-65 years old

 • You have never been diagnosed with breast cancer (including DCIS) (it is OK if you have a history of other cancers)

 • You do not have the BRCA1 or BRCA2 mutation (if known; if you do not know, you can still participate in the study)

-• You are able to go to the Susan G. Komen for the Cure Tissue Bank at the IU Simon Cancer Center in Indianapolis, IN, on September 21, 2013, for the core biopsy procedure
+• You are able to go to the Memorial Care Medical Group in IRVINE, CA (250 East Yale Loop, 92604), on November 2, 2013, for the core biopsy procedure

 • You have never had a breast reduction or breast implants